gabehollombe/dynamodb-scaling-simulator/README.md

-## ⚠️ This is Alpha software. ⚠️
+## This is Beta software.

-## It probably has bugs, but the info it provides is probably still helpful even with bugs.
+## The tool might have bugs, but the info it provides has proven helpful in its current state, even if it may not be the best it can be.

 # DynamoDB Scaling Simulator